 Additional Phone System Functions

-If you don’t want to miss a call, you can setup conditional call forwarding to your mobile or landline phone.
+If you do not want to miss a call, you can setup conditional call forwarding to your mobile or landline phone.

-Under “My PBX” – “Internal numbers” on the left side of the menu of chosen internal number, check the box next to “Call forwarding and Voicemail” and choose «No response or unavailable» in order to turn conditional call forwarding on, or choose “Always” in order to turn unconditional call forwarding on.
+Under “My PBX” – “Internal numbers” on the left side of the menu of the chosen internal number, check the box next to “Call forwarding and Voicemail”.
+Choose «No response or unavailable» in order to turn conditional call forwarding on, or choose “Always” in order to turn unconditional call forwarding on.